Household Hazardous Waste

 Household cleaners & disinfectants marked caution, warning, or poison

 Paint- up to 10 gallons per vehicle

 What is household hazardous waste?

-Funding for the HHW program is collected through a $0.12 added on the monthly residential solid waste bill.
+Funding for the City of Georgetown HHW program is collected through $0.12 added on the monthly residential solid waste bill.
 Therefore, participants MUST have a current active Georgetown solid waste account, not just utilities.
-Additionally, an ID with an address matching the Georgetown account.
-All others will be turned away.

 - Williamson County: Offers spring and fall collection events.
 Free for residents of Williamson County.
 Visit their website for more information.

 - Round Rock HHW Facility: Collection events are held on the first Wednesday of every month from 3 p.m to 6 p.m.
 Anyone can drop off their HHW during this time.
 Cost for non-Round Rock residents is $40.
 Phone number is: 512-218-5554 or visit their website for more information

 - Duke’s Junk Recycling: Cost and hours of operation are available on their website.